Marky59/Clean-data/README.md

 The program was written on a Windows 7 machine using Rstudio Version 1.1.442 and R version 3.4.4
+The program downloads the raw data so an internet connection is required.

 The package dplyr is required for the group_by function.
+This package will be installed automatically and the library loaded.

 ### Installing